COVID-19 Symptoms include:

 - Several factors may contribute to an inconclusive or Test Not Performed (TNP) result.
 Please refrain from eating or drinking for two hours prior to your appointment time.
 This includes chewing gum, drinking coffee or taking non-prescription oral medications.
 Drinking water is allowed.
 Following these guidelines may help mitigate inaccurate test results.

 - Test results are not immediate.
-It may take 10 days or longer for results.
+Depending on the type of test, it may take several days to receive the results.
 After taking the test, you will be given information on what to do while you await the results.

 Testing sites are staffed by health care professionals in medical protective gear who are trained to test for COVID-19 coronavirus.
 Directional signage and law enforcement will help residents through the testing site in an orderly fashion.